caluche/backbone-simple-framework/public/js/fw/DOC.md

 ### Environment configuration

-to easilly switch environments (from developpment to production servers), the following file should be created in your `js` folder
+to easily switch environments (from developpment to production servers), the following file should be created in your `js` folder

 ```javascript
 //  public/js/env-config.js.dist